rei/rei-cedar-docs/docs/components/chips/README.md

 <cdr-img class="cdr-doc-article-img" :src="$withBase(`/chips/overview_stateful_a.png`)"/>

-TODO: image description?
+Stateful chips allow the user to immediately update settings and dynamically trigger an action.

 ## Filter Chips

 Filter chips use descriptive words to filter content or add a visual representation of user selected filters.
-These filter chips should include an X remove icon in the right icon slot.

 Filter chips that directly filter content should use the default chip style.

 Filter chips that represent user selections can be dynamically added or removed and should use the emphasis chip style.
+This type of filter chip should include an X remove icon in the right icon slot.
 Chip should be linked to the ID of the input it controls using `aria-controls`.

 <cdr-doc-example-code-pair repository-href="/src/components/CdrChip"
 :sandbox-data="Object.assign({}, $page.frontmatter.sandboxData, {components: 'CdrChip, IconXSm, CdrCheckbox'})" :model="{ filtered: true }" :methods="{updateFilter() {this.filtered = !this.filtered}}">